 If you’re not from Manchester, you probably didn’t utter the phrase, “What’s a Bonnaroo?” until sometime in the early to mid 2000’s.
 But think back to the 1999.
 That’s the year we in Manchester first got wind of “some music festival” coming to town.
-Enter Itchycoo, AC Entertainment’s first effort in a major music spectacle.
-With a spacious venue right off the interstate, an all-star lineup including Rick Springfield, The Outfield, Sammy Hagar, Iron Butterfly, Styx, and of course the gorgeous and illustrious city of Manchester, Itchycoo was bound to be a success.
+Enter Itchycoo, the area’s first major music spectacle.
+With a spacious venue right off the interstate, an all-star lineup including Rick Springfield, The Outfield, Sammy Hagar, Iron Butterfly, Styx , and of course the gorgeous and illustrious city of Manchester, Itchycoo was bound to be a success.
 That is until the festival only managed to sell 19,000 tickets in lieu of an estimated 80,000.
 It’s true, the first iteration of Bonnaroo was a massive failure.
 So much so, the festival knew they were going to take a loss even before the weekend was up, and when staff members caught news that they weren’t going to be paid, they bailed too.
 No, the 20th Century’s final year was not kind to musical festivals (See Woodstock ‘99).
 Yet, unlike the more established festivals, Itchycoo had a chance to rebrand, and rebrand it did.
 AC Entertainment took over and rebranded it Bonnaroo.

 If you’re not from Manchester, you can’t imagine the shock we had when, three years later in 2002, our small town of 10,000 people dramatically increased to 70,000.
 No one was prepared for Bonnaroo to be such a runaway success.
 In fact, many in Manchester struggled to grasp what the festival was as well as its importance.
 For many years, those four days of the summer signified atrocious traffic, noise pollution and some pretty interesting trips to Wal-Mart.